(some recent independent films NOT from this festival are

 Clips moved to

-http://www.doaskdotell.com/movies/mhitler.htm Well, after
+http://www.doaskdotell.com/movies/mhitler.htm Well, after participating

-Actors’ Forum short film Scalpers, in which a Twinbies ticket scalper
+short film Scalpers, in which a Twinbies

-(Justin Overlander) gets scalped himself by a broad with kids and medical
+ticket scalper (Justin Overlander) gets scalped himself

-bills in collections to pay, I waltzed over to the Boom where Saloon stage
+by a broad with kids and medical bills in collections to pay, I waltzed over

-dancers (even those from The Churchill) congregate on Tuesday nights, and
+to the Boom where Saloon stage dancers (even those from The Churchill)

-watched the Bravo video Queer Eye for the Straight Guy, which is a
+congregate on Tuesday nights, and watched the Bravo video Queer Eye for

-well-structured documentary about a makeover, if you have maybe $500000 from
+makeover, if you have maybe $500000 from a TV network to blow.
+A pot-bellied

-body hair gets the full treatment, starting with waxing, although they
+guy with scruffy beard and unconvincing body hair gets the full treatment,

-confine most of the on-camera epilation to an eyebrow trim.
-(His chest,
+starting with waxing, although they confine most of the on-camera epilation

-somehow, partially survives but he never should have been allowed to wear
+to an eyebrow trim.
+(His chest, somehow, partially survives but he never

-shorts in public to begin with.)
-Next they take him to a men’s shop (sorry,
+should have been allowed to wear shorts in public to begin with.)
+Next they

-Target and Wal-Mart won’t do) where you would have gone in the past to
+would have gone in the past to satisfy Then Minneapolis

-and Community Technical College student Ryder Seeler produces a short film Angry Pursuit (about
+and Community Technical College student Ryder Seeler

-10 min, 2003) in which a young writer who mimics Barton Fink has to evade hit
+produces a short film Angry Pursuit (about 10 min, 2003) in which a young writer who

-men who don’t like what he writes.
-Seeler told the Minneapolis Byrant Lake
+mimics Barton Fink has to evade hit men who don’t like what he writes.
+Seeler told the Minneapolis Byrant

-Bowl audience that the film was somewhat inspired by the story of Salman
+Lake Bowl audience that the film was somewhat inspired by the story of Salman

 Rushdie with his 1988 novel Satanic Verses, that led him to live in